 Categories

-How Ideal Digital Customer Onboarding Can Lend a Helping Hand In Reducing Fraud?
+How Can Ideal Digital Customer Onboarding Lend a Helping Hand In Reducing Fraud?

 In the last year itself, the FTC (Federal Trade Commission) received over 2 million fraud reports, which led to losses of over $3.3 Billion.
-Fraudsters can run a scam to trick the onboarding process and by exploiting the identity verification program.
+Fraudsters can run a scam to trick the onboarding process by exploiting the identity verification program.
 Businesses, banks, and FIs need to employ the best risk management program to detect and eliminate fraud early on.

 An essential part of any risk management program of any organization is a perfect onboarding program that verifies the identities of people from the first step.
 Verifying identities using strong online document verification solutions is something organizations need to have.